HawgBeat - Reports: Arkansas to hire Travis Williams as defensive coordinator

 The move comes after former Razorback defensive coordinator Barry Odom left for the head coach job at UNLV on Dec.
 6.

-Last year, Williams’ defense allowed only 11.8 points per game across the final six wins of the season.
+Last year, UCF won six of its last seven games and Williams’ defense allowed only 11.8 points per game across those final six wins of the season.
 The Knights averaged 8.1 tackles for loss and 5.0 sacks in those six games — and finished the regular season ranked seventh nationally in pass efficiency defense (110.73) and 26th in tackles for loss (6.8 per game).

 Also in 2021, Williams helped the UCF defense improve 97 spots in the NCAA team pass efficiency defense rankings compared to 2020, 86 spots in passing yards allowed (89.1 fewer per game in 2021) and 70 in total defense (122.5 fewer yards allowed per game in 2021).